 |Dan Branagan, Ph.D. - The NanoSteel Company

 B.S.
-Metallurgy, Michigan Tech.
+Metallurgy, Michigan Technological Institute.
 Ph.D.
-Materials Science & Engineering, Iowa State.
+Materials Science and Engineering, Iowa State.

 Member Since 2016